Mongol incursions in the Holy Roman Empire: Northeastern Germany

-As early as 10 March, Henry Raspe, Landgrave of Thuringia, wrote to Duke Henry II of Brabant detailing the Mongols' movements across the border in Poland.
+As early as 10 March 1241, Henry Raspe, Landgrave of Thuringia, wrote to Duke Henry II of Brabant detailing the Mongols' movements across the border in Poland.
+An early form of the antemurale christianitatis ('bulwark of Christianity') metaphor is found in this letter, where Henry refers to Poland as his "wall".
 After the Battle of Chmielnik on 18 March 1241, the Polish duke Bolesław V fled to Moravia.

-Following their victory over Duke Henry of Silesia and the Teutonic Knights in the Battle of Legnica on 9 April 1241, Mongol detachments entered the marches of Meissen and Lusatia in eastern Germany, advancing as far as the Elbe.
-Their attacks are recorded in the Annales sancti Pantaleonis.
+Following their victory over Duke Henry of Silesia in the Battle of Legnica on 9 April 1241, Mongol detachments entered the marches of Meissen and Lusatia in eastern Germany, advancing as far as the Elbe.
+Their attacks are recorded in the Annales sancti Pantaleonis, which states that "during their march they also crossed into the diocese of Meissen and slew many people there."
+According to a letter from Bartholomew of Trent to Bishop Egino of Brixen, the Mongols "attacked the borders of Bohemia and Saxony".

 King Wenceslaus of Bohemia, who had raised an army of 40,000, retreated into Germany to join his forces with Thuringian and Saxon reinforcements.
-He avoided giving battle, but had ordered the fortification of his major cities, including Prague.
-According to a letter from Bartholomew of Trent to Bishop Egino of Brixen, the Mongols "attacked the borders of Bohemia and Saxony".
-A letter from the master of the French Templars to the French king at about this time noted that if the armies of Bohemia and Hungary "should be defeated, these Tartars will find no one to stand against them as far as" France.
+He avoided giving battle, although his cavalry may have beaten off the Mongol vanguard near Kladsko.
+He had earlier ordered the fortification of his major cities, including Prague, possibly in response to the report of the fall of Kiev in 1240.
+The fortification work is recorded in the Chronicle of Dalimil.